dnvriend/reactive-activemq/README.md

 - Very limited number of combinators (but enough for my use case),
 - Ony supports simple lineair flows,
 - Only supports a small number of convenience combinators:
-  - `fmap`: the map operation, but exposes only the payload, does not ack the message,
+  - [fmap][fmap]: the map operation, but exposes only the payload, does not ack the message,
-  - `fmapAck`: the map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
+  - [fmapAck][fmapack]: the map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
-  - `fmapAsync`: the async map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
+  - [fmapAsync][fmapasync]: the async map operation, but exposes only the payload, it acks or fails the message depending on the result of the `A => B` function,
-  - `runForeachAck`: the runForeach operation, it acks or fails the message depending on the result of the `A => Unit` function,
+  - [runForeachAck][foreachack]: the runForeach operation, it acks or fails the message depending on the result of the `A => Unit` function,

 ## Why use it?
 Good question!
 The project is very new, so only use it when you really like the akka-stream API.